ijnek/nao_interfaces-docs/msgs.rst

 EyeLEDs
 *******

-Colors for each individual LED in the eyes can be specified. **The alpha value (A) in ColorRGBA is not used.**
+Message identifying colors for each RGB LED in the NAO's eyes.

+**Expect ranges for R, G and B are 0.0 - 1.0.
+The alpha value (A) is ignored.**

 .. image:: images/eye_leds.png